How To Do A Perfect Side Kick. You need two different types of Strength.

 In this section I go over the components of kick flexibility.
 Any kick draws the grace of its height from at least three components: (The Kicking leg, the supporting leg, and the trunk or core.)
 A fine equilibrium of strength and flexibility permits an execution of an effective high kick.
 This section goes over the drills which develop every aspect necessary to gain tremendous kicking height.

 Get this Special Combo Today and Save!
 You will also get a Bonus (Broad Spectrum Conditioning Video NOT available for Individual Sale)

-The title of each DVD says it all:
+The title of each serie says it all: